exasim-project/FoamAdapter/doc/gettingStarted.rst

 You can build FoamAdapter by following these steps:

-Clone the FoamAdapter repository including NeoFOAM integrated as a submodule:
+Clone the FoamAdapter repository including FoamAdapter integrated as a submodule:

    .. code-block:: bash